RH-ISAC/intel-integrations/misp/README.md

 # ./INTEL-INTEGRATIONS/MISP
 A storage place for MISP related scripts.
-You can find generic MISP->CSV or MISP->JSON scripts in the generic directory, or integration specific scripts inside of the directories with the same name.
+You can find MISP->JSON file scripts in the generic directory, or integration specific scripts inside of the directories with the same name.

 > **Warning**
 > Use the content in this repository at your own risk.
-RH-ISAC will not be held responsible for data loss, nor any other problems resulting from the use of this content.
+RH-ISAC will not be held responsible for data loss, nor any other problems resulting from the use of this content. **This script is a beta version and intended to be used as an example.**

 ## Requirements
 - Python 3.9+